Published: 05 April 2021

 Some service users make no distinction between the terms user controlled and user led, others feel that user led has a different, vaguer meaning.
 They see user led research as research which is meant to be led and shaped by service users but is not necessarily controlled or undertaken by them.
 Control in user led research in this case will rest with some other group of non-service users who also have an interest in the research, such as the commissioners of the research, the researchers or people who provide services.

-The Faulkner (2010) report ‘Changing our worlds: examples of user-controlled research in action’ highlighted several key reasons why user controlled research is important for service users:
+Examples of user-controlled research in action have highlighted several key reasons why user-controlled research is important for service users:

 - a commitment to changing or improving the lives of their community of service users